GushALKDev/solana_pulsar_dao/README.md

 ### 🔔 Smart Notifications
 - **Real-Time Updates:** A bell icon alerts users to new proposals instantly.
-- **Smart Tracking:** The system remembers which proposals a user has seen, showing a "New" indicator only for relevant items.
+- **Smart Tracking:** The system remembers which proposals a user has seen, showing a \"New\" indicator only for relevant items.
 - **Auto-Read:** Viewing a proposal or clicking the notification automatically marks it as read.

 ### ⚡ Advanced Vote Management
-- **Switch Vote:** specific support allows users to change their opinion (e.g., YES → NO) dynamically while the proposal is active.
+- **Switch Vote:** Specific support allows users to change their opinion (e.g., YES → NO) dynamically while the proposal is active.
 - **Withdraw Vote:** Users can retract their vote entirely to reclaim their governance weight or correct mistakes.

-### 💧 Liquid Delegation
-A powerful yet secure delegation system allowing users to trust experts with their governance power.
-- **1-Hop Delegation:** Strictly enforces direct delegation (A → B).
-Chain delegation (A → B → C) is blocked to prevent centralization loops.
-- **Exclusive Voting:** Delegators forfeit their right to vote directly while delegation is active.
-- **Proxy Lock (Security):** If your Delegate casts a vote on your behalf, that vote is **LOCKED** for the duration of the proposal.
-Even if you revoke delegation, you cannot withdraw or change that specific vote.
-- **Batch Processing:** Delegates can cast or withdraw votes for all their delegators in a single, gas-efficient transaction.

 ### 🛡️ Circuit Breaker (Safety Module)
-An admin-controlled "Emergency Stop" system.
+An admin-controlled \"Emergency Stop\" system.
 If a critical vulnerability is detected, the **Circuit Breaker** can be tripped to instantly pause all voting and withdrawal actions, protecting DAO assets.

 ### 📊 Analytics Dashboard
 A real-time analytics hub provides deep insights into DAO activity: